 Car accidents and road injuries occur everyday.

 They occur as a result of driving a motor vehicle or in connection with a motor vehicle which happens on Queensland roads.
 Lockett McCullough Lawyers provide our service to Gold Coast residents if they are involved in a car accident.

 We have three offices and we can assist you wherever you are located in Queensland.
 We also offer home and hospital visits if this is more suitable to you.

 Lockett McCullough Lawyers have experienced car accident lawyers who can give advice on a wide range of car accidents and related personal injury whether you are a driver, passenger, rider, pedestrian or cyclist.

-Contact us for a no obligation free consultation to assess your entitlements to compensation and to discuss the personal injury claims process.
+Contact us for a no obligation free consultation to assess your entitlements to compensation and to discuss the personal injury claims process in Gold Coast.

 It will cost you nothing to speak with us as we offer “no win no fee” payment arrangements in approved cases which means you only pay us if you are successful in a claim for compensation.